CSM Moinești: History

 In the following season, Petrolul finished once again in the upper half of the table, in 6th place, but dropped to 15th in 1998–99 and was eventually relegated to Divizia C at the end of the 1999–2000 season.
 The team bounced back quickly, winning Series I of Divizia C in the 2000–01 season to return to the second division.

 In the 2001–02 Divizia B season, Petrolul competed in Series I, finished 16th and was relegated, but also managed to reach the Round of 32 in the Cupa României, where it lost 0–3 in front of FCM Bacău.
 The squad aligned by Gheorghe Poenaru included Moței – Chișăreanu, Alexescu (75 N. Cernat), Chiriac, Geamăn, Cioran – Bucurel, L. Toma (71 Vasilachi), Jipa, Fl.
 Pavel (71 Câmpanu) – Iriza.

 Led by Emil Vlăduț, Petrolul Moinești won Series I of the 2002–03 Divizia C season, finishing three points ahead of the main contenders FC Vaslui and Laminorul Roman and earning immediate promotion back to the second division.
+The squad included, among others, Anton, Lazăr, Alexescu, Cioabă, Chiriac, Bucurel, Jipa, Toma, Lalciu, Moldoveanu, Bălan, Mladin, Cazacu, Cernat, Cruceanu, Vasilachi, Coman, Iriza, Dobre, and V. Gheorghe.

 Assigned to Series I, Petrolul then spent the next three seasons in Divizia B, where in 2003–04 under Petre Grigoraș, the team ranked 4th and also reached the Round of 16 of the Cupa României, losing 0–1 to FC Argeș Pitești.
 Petrolul continued with a 6th-place finish in 2004–05 under Giani Florian, before being relegated at the end of the 2005–06 campaign after finishing 13th under Dan Moței.

+Petrolul continued its run of poor results, finishing the 2006–07 season in 16th place in Series I of Liga III and being relegated to the fourth tier.
+Renamed FC Moinești, the team, coached by Sorin Condurache, won the 2007–08 Liga IV – Bacău County and secured promotion to Liga III after defeating Voința Pângărați, the Neamț County champions, 4–1 in the promotion play-off.
+However, due to financial difficulties, the club did not register for the third tier.

+A revival followed in August 2009, when the newly established Club Sportiv Municipal was founded with the aim of continuing the tradition of Moinești football.
+The restart came from the bottom, in Liga V – Bacău County, the fifth tier and second level of county football, with a squad composed exclusively of local players whose average age was just 19.
+Coached by Giani Florian, CSM Moinești won the 2009–10 season and earned promotion to the top county level.